1987–88 Wisconsin Badgers men's basketball team

 The 1987–88 Wisconsin Badgers men's basketball team represented the University of Wisconsin as a member of the Big Ten Conference during the 1987–88 NCAA Division I men's basketball season.
+The team was coached by Steve Yoder, coaching his sixth season with Wisconsin.
+The Badgers finished 12–16, 6–12 in Big Ten play to finish in seventh place.